Lexington County License Hearing Guide

 How to Prepare

-Proper preparation is essential for a successful ALR hearing.
+Proper preparation is crucial for a successful ALR hearing.

-• Gather evidence (witness statements, video, etc.): If you have any evidence that could support your case, such as witness statements, dashcam footage, or medical records, gather it and bring it to the hearing.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or medical records.

 Possible Outcomes

-• Restricted/hardship license granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes, such as work or school.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances.

 Hardship/Restricted License in South Carolina

-• Costs and application process: The application process involves submitting an application to the SCDMV and paying a fee.
+• Costs and Application Process: The application process involves submitting an application to the SCDMV and paying a fee.

 Getting Your License Back